tdurnford/BotFramework-WebChat/samples/04.c.display-character-limit/README.md

  …
 ```

-We placed the WebChat component and the counter inside of a div container so we could place the
+We put WebChat and the counter inside of a div container so we could place the counter below the WebChat component and flex the component to fill the rest of the screen.

 ```diff
 ...